devops-surya/devops-training/Fast_Track_April_2022/CI-CD/MasterPipeline.md

         state: restarted
 ```

-* Check the application working on broser as shown in below:
+* Check the application working on browser as shown in below:

 ```
 http://<publicip>:8080/gameoflife
 ```

 ![preview](../images/golbrowser.png)